sporeprotocol/spore-docs/docs/glossary/terms.md

 ## Redeemability

-Ability of Spore users to destroy their Spores and instantly recover the remaining value at no cost.
+Ability of Spore owners to melt their Spores and retrieve the occupied CKBytes.

 **see also:**
 * [Why is Spore‘s value redeemable?](https://docs.spore.pro/basics/tech-faq#why-is-spores-value-redeemable)